r2rahul/courseworks/README.md

 courseworks
 ===========

-This repository contains programming assignments or codes written to complete various Massive Open Online Courses
+This repository contains `sample` codes of programming assignments from Massive Open Online Courses, which I completed to supplement my skills.